timtomch/hello-world/README.md

 fuck everything.
 except this class.

-This is an edit from Thomas.
+This is an edit from Thomas!